solaranamnesis/ottohahn/full-text-english.md

 I believe, before I go to the positive proof, that the negative proof ought to lead.

-The proof you see, that I claim for the existence of organic beings is twofold: a negative one, by showing that the meteoritic forms do not belong to the mineral kingdom, and a positive one, by showing the similiarity of the meteoritic forms with the forms of our Earth, whether living or extinct.
-The first thing to prove, therefore, is the sentence:
+The proof you see, that I claim for the existence of organic beings is twofold: a negative one, by showing that the meteoritic forms do not belong to the mineral kingdom, and a positive one, by showing the similiarity of the meteoritic forms with forms from Earth, whether living or extinct.
+The first thing to prove, therefore, is the following sentence:

-The inclusions of the meteorites are not mineral formations.
+The inclusions in the meteorites are not mineral formations.

 1\.
 Our mineralogists explain the inclusions of chondrites as enstatite, bronzite, and olivine.